 The heads of major carriers like US-based United Airlines, German-based Lufthansa and British Airways owner IAG reportedly sent a joint letter to US vice-president Mike Pence and the EU commissioner for Home Affairs Ylva Johansson urging them to permit transatlantic air travel.

-However, with new coronavirus cases surging in the US, particularly in Texas, Florida and Arizona, while new cases have fallen significantly in Europe, the likelihood of both sides agreeing to lift the ban are slim.
+However, with new coronavirus cases surging in the US, while cases are falling in Europe, the likelihood of both sides agreeing to lift the ban are slim.

 How to trade stocks with IG